 Photos: Barry Savell

-Tickets for the concert, which takes place at CHRIST CHURCH DOWNEND on Friday 21 July 2023, are available online HERE and from MELANIE'S KITCHEN in Downend (cash only).
+Tickets for the concert, which takes place at CHRIST CHURCH DOWNEND on Friday 19 January 2024, are available online HERE and from MELANIE'S KITCHEN in Downend (cash only).
 They are priced at £14 each in advance or £16 on the door.
-Doors open at 7.30pm and the entertainment starts around 7.45pm.
+Doors open at 7.00pm and the music starts around 7.45pm.

 Page 2 of 103